 Yes, WordPress again.
 It uses also the Contact Form 7 plugin (http://contactform7.com) which is what Carl wanted to use on the SchoolsInBangkok website that will be launched later next year.

-Tim Bjørn, based in Copenhagen – Denmark, it’s a graphic designer-illustrator fueled by talent that started his career without any formal education.
+Tim Bjørn, based in Copenhagen – Denmark, it’s a graphic designer-illustrator fueled by the talent that started his career without any formal education.
 Took him 4 years to switch to “solo” mode and work in his own studio.

 As he describes himself, his style is cool but not warm, respectful, simple.